bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bruns.md

 title: Bruns, Ernst Heinrich
 born: 1848
 died: 1919
-keywords: astronomy, mathematics, geodesy, Bruns' surfaces, cyclic polygon, quadric surface, algebraic equations
+keywords: heinrich bruns,bruns
-description: German scientist Heinrich Bruns studied astronomy, mathematics and geodesy and developed theories related to Bruns' surfaces, cyclic polygons, quadric surfaces and algebraic equations.
+description: Heinrich Bruns was a German scientist who was interested in astronomy, mathematics and geodesy and worked on the three body problem.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---